is a 2007 Cyber Punk Science Fiction

 - The Virus: Turns you into zombies, or superhuman cyborg zombies.

-- World Shapes: If the enemy gets their way, it will result in the creation of a bizarre new world which is shaped like a giant worm.
+- World Shapes: If the DRF gets their way, it will result in the creation of a bizarre new world which is shaped like a giant worm.
+And they did.

 - Zombie Apocalypse